The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 So the good doc’s office ACTUALLY sent over a referral for CPT code 76636.

-Which means if you – the patient – needed an “Ultrasound, soft tissues of head and neck (eg, thyroid, parathyroid, parotid)” you would not need to understand what that is, why it’s needed, and then call around – or search online – for that terminology.
+Which means if you – the patient – needed an “Ultrasound, soft tissues of head and neck (eg, thyroid, parathyroid, parotid)” you would not need to be the one to determine that – the doctor would.

 Would it be so hard to call a few imaging centers and ask “what do you charge for CPT 76636?”
 Especially when you might save hundreds – or thousands – of dollars?